-We could all use a multi-functional ski binding that is lightweight and durable.
+We could all use a multi-functional ski binding that is lightweight and simple.
 Dynafit has the hook-up with the Superlite 150 binding.
 If you're looking for the simplicity of a race binding, but maybe with just a little more panache, this elegant piece of engineering will end up in your shopping cart.
 The Superlite 150 is a thoughtfully designed ski touring binding with an adjustable lateral release value that weighs as much (or as little) as a pure race binding.
 With optional brakes, multiple riser heights, and even a flat-on-ski mode, this binding singlehandedly fulfills a wide niche in the touring community for adaptability and simplicity at a low weight.
 The heel is entirely metal to help mitigate any breakable parts on the rear of the binding, and it has been built to optimize ramp angle and power transfer.
 In English, that means you will have more balance and control over your edges on uneven or icy terrain, without straining your quads.
 The Dynafit Superlite 150 binding is a great choice for fast and light touring, and skiers looking for a binding that can hold up to a variety of missions.

 - Wide lateral release value range of 4-13 for skiers of all sizes and ambitions.